networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

 ![](screenshot-2021-07-08-at-11.30.29.png "Fabric Creation")

 I now provide information about the fabric.
 Most of it is self-explanatory as you can see below.
 One thing to note is the fabric "type".
 AFC supports two types of fabric.
 The first type is a data fabric that supports switches participating in the data path.
-The second option is for OOB management switches using the CX6300.
+The second type is for OOB management switches using the CX6300.

 I will now proceed with a data fabric and hit apply.